code-matt/redux-react-rails-boilerplate/README.md

 help you with this, it can be something of a long process given your setup.
 If you are on Windows, God help you.
 Here are some usefull links: https://github.com/rbenv/rbenv https://github.com/bundler/bundler

-* Router - This is not set up to work with the react-router.
-If you think your design needs it, see this gist (coming soon) on a hack you can do to have Rails and React router play together.

 * OAuth - Knock does not support multiple authentication  strategies out of the box.
 Luckily, there has been discussion and attempts at this by